mgechev/blog.mgechev.com/_posts/2015-05-15-flux-in-depth-overview-components.md

 ![High-Level Overview](/images/overview-components/flux-overview.png)

-Lets describe what the boxes and the arrows above mean and later we will dig into the data flow:
+Lets describe what the boxes and the arrows above mean and later we will dig into the data flow.
+If you're already familiar with flux, feel free to skip this section.

 ### View